Mummies galore, with recycled cardboard inner tubes.

 This is fun and easy to make, only requires a few resources, and is very much something you can light up during those dark Halloween evenings!

-The second is an opportunity to make a Mummy and a sarcophagus.
+The second is an opportunity to make a Mummy and a Sarcophagus.

 Your kids can learn a lot about the type of Mummy coffins that Egyptians were buried in, and how they were decorated, with hieroglyphics.